 Try not to think about anything that went on in the past or that might be coming up in future

 Try not to be judgemental about anything they notice, or label things as ‘good’ or ‘bad’.”

 “Mindfulness is a matter of being fully present in the moment.”

-Some definitions of mindfulness above focus internally by directing attention to the body and thoughts.
-Other definitions focus externally by pointing to what is going on around you.
+Some definitions of mindfulness describe its internal focus and how it draws attention to the body and thoughts.
+Other definitions describe its external focus that allows us to notice what is going on around us.
 Some emphasize the importance of both approaches.

-Finally, two definitions (from Daniel J. Siegel and the MARC at UCLA) use “mindfulness” and “mindful awareness” interchangeably.
-We might even consider “mindful awareness” to be the shortest, simplest definition of mindfulness.
+Finally, two definitions (from Daniel J. Siegel and the Mindfulness Awareness Research Center at UCLA) use “mindfulness” and “mindful awareness” interchangeably.
+We could even consider “mindful awareness” to be the shortest, simplest definition of mindfulness.